arribada/LoraTracker/sender/GPSSender/README.md

 Env Vars

 SEND_FAKE_GPS - when the gps cannot locate signal send some fake gps to test the lora connection.
+If the content of the env variable contains coordinates in the format 42.6948...,23.360 they are used instead.
 DEBUG=1 - enable debug logging.
 HDOP - set a minimum HDOP accuracy level.
 Usually anything below 1.50 is good APP_KEY - required lora server app key